nazikaiasylbekova/nazikaiasylbekova/README.md

 - 👋 Hi, I’m @nazikaiasylbekova.
-I'm the founder of AI start-up.
+I'm a curious data scientist and ML engineer.
 - 👀 I’m interested in working with developers ...
-- 🌱 I’m currently learning web-developing ..
+- 🌱 I’m currently learning ML development..
 - 📫 How to reach me asylbekovanazikai@gmail.com..

 <!---